UsefulEngines/AwsContainerLab/README.md

 be scheduled to run when specific events occur, or be run continuously within the context of a Service.

 A **Service** enables ECS to provide a desired-state capability ensuring that some number of Tasks are available at all times.
 Tasks are created within the context of a Service, but Tasks may also be created independently of a Service.
-Services can be configured to leverage resources such as Load Balancers and thus provide dynamic address mapping for perhaps transient back-end
+Services can be configured to leverage resources such as Load Balancers and thus provide dynamic address mapping for perhaps transient back-end Task instances.
+Services are typicall long-lived and stateless, thus ideal for web-services usage scenarios.
-Task instances.

 A **Cluster** provides the contextual hosting abstraction necessary to schedule, launch, maintain, terminate, and manage resources for our Services and Tasks.

-Services and Tasks occupy 3 states, Pending, Running, and Stopped.
+Services and Tasks occupy 3 lifecycle states; Pending, Running, and Stopped.

 ### Create a Fargate-Type ECS Cluster